Helmut Schmidt: Honours and awards

 Helmut Schmidt received a number of accolades.
 Among those offered was the Grand Cross Order of Merit of the Federal Republic of Germany, which he chose not to accept in Hanseatic tradition in line with the history of independence of Hamburg.

-In 2003, the university of Germany's federal armed forces in Hamburg was renamed Helmut Schmidt University – University of the Federal Armed Forces Hamburg in 2003, in honour of the politician who – as minister of defense – had introduced mandatory academic education for German career officers.
+For its 30th anniversary, the University of the Federal Armed Forces Hamburg was renamed to Helmut Schmidt University – University of the Federal Armed Forces Hamburg in December 2003, in honour of Schmidt's tenure as minister of defence, during which he introduced mandatory academic education for line officers of the Bundeswehr – a reform that led to the establishment of the university in 1973.
+Prior to exams, students traditionally leave cigarettes or loose change at his bronze bust in the university's "Red Square" for good luck, in a nod to his signature chain-smoking.

 In November 2016, Hamburg Airport was renamed "Hamburg Airport Helmut Schmidt" in his honour.